ActionAid is hiring a

 Please click on the "apply” button to start the application process:

-Applications close on 5PM GMT time on 18th November 2022**.** Please upload an up-to-date curriculum vitae and a covering letter, clearly explaining your suitability against the essential criteria in the job profile.
+Applications close on 23.59 GMT on 3 November 2022.
+Please upload an up-to-date curriculum vitae and a covering letter, clearly explaining your suitability against the essential criteria in the job profile.

 Due to high volumes of applications received, we can only correspond with short listed applicants.
 Should you not have received feedback on your application within two weeks of the closing date, please consider your application as unsuccessful.